ccnets-team/agent-gpt/README.md

 **Q:** What if my environment produces multiple observations at the end of an episode?
 **A:** Return the most recent observation and ensure consistency with the rewards and termination flags.
 If the behavior is unusual, provide clarifying details in the `info` dictionary to make the output easier to interpret.

+## 7. Support
+If you encounter any issues, have questions, or need further assistance, feel free to reach out through :
+Email: Contact us at michikoleo@ccnets.org for direct support.
+We value your feedback and strive to provide timely responses.
+Our team typically replies within 1-2 business days.
+Your inquiries help us improve, so don’t hesitate to reach out!